SP32900VSP / SP32950VSP Comparison

 SP32900VSP / SP32950VSP Comparison To SP3202VSP TriStar / SP3400VSP EcoStar

 If you want to compare the benefits of the dealer exclusive Hayward variable speed pumps to other open line products from Hayward then this will be very easy to do.
-The Hayward TriStar SP32950VSP variable speed pump is simply a rebranded EcoStar - their flagship pump.
+The Hayward TriStar SP32950VSP variable speed pump is simply a rebranded EcoStar - their flagship pump - which in turn has now been rebranded again to be the TriStar 2.7 HP (SP3206VSP).
 The pump is identical except for the upgraded Viton seal, as well as the extra warranty that is offered through the dealer exclusive program.
 Otherwise this is the exact same pump, at least as far as I am able to tell.

 The SP3400VSP EcoStar has been the flagship pump from Hayward for years.
 It is a great pump and I even previously awarded it the distinction of being the best overall VS pump in my review of variable speed pool pumps.
 In some areas the EcoStar already has an enhanced warranty period to help promote sales although this is not available in all areas of Canada and the USA.

-Other than the differences in name, part number, shaft seal and warranty protection - the TriStar SP32950VSP is the same pump as the EcoStar.
+Other than the differences in name, part number, shaft seal and warranty protection - the TriStar SP32950VSP is the same pump as the EcoStar (and also the same as the TriStar 2.7).
 If you are not concerned about warranty protection, or are satisfied with the warranty that you get with a professionally installed EcoStar, then it might be a tough sell to upgrade to the dealer exclusive version.
 If the price were $50 different, or $100, or even $200 more then possibly the SP32950VSP is worth the additional investment.
 However if you can buy an EcoStar online for less than $900 then how much value does the extended warranty and upgraded shaft seal actually have?
 There is no question that the SP32950VSP is better...the question is how much better.